wylswz/wylswz.github.io/resume/enUS.md

   - Cloud-init support
   - Support multipass and libvirt backend
   - Enhancement plugins for service discovery and service mesh
-  - Potentially another k8s distro for local deployment (like minikube)

 <!-- ## Sentiment analysis of social network *2019/2 - 2019/4*